-If they qualify, we know we can help them so on the second call we act in a positively naive way, meaning, acting like we believe they are going to buy from us.
+If they qualify, we know we can help them, so on the second call, we act positively and naively, acting like we believe they will buy from us.
 We project this in everything we say, especially in our tone, that we expect them to buy from us.

-We are going to come into the second call positively/ naively assumptively, expecting our customer to buy from us.
+We will come into the second call positively/ naively assumptively, expecting our customer to buy from us.
 Will many of them say no?
 Yes.
-But many will also feel and remember that feeling of “I-know-we-are-going-to-do-business” for the third call and beyond.
+But many will also feel and remember that feeling of" “I-know-we-are-going-to-do-busine"s” for the third call and beyond.

 Creating relationships takes time.
 Keeping our attitude open and positive early will accelerate the relationships as we build and grow our business.